 Discuss your unique needs with the breeder you choose and talk about your own circumstances that may need consideration.
 Do you have other animals, children are you able to keep the Ragdoll safe indoors?
 These lovely cats are not equipped to survive in the wild and cannot catch food or even defend themselves outside and this must be taken into account if you adopt one (or more).
 A good breeder will not give you bad advice as their reputation is valuable to them.
 Breeders love to talk about their babies and I am no exception.

-Ragdolls are a medium length cat but they are prone to obesity.
+Ragdolls are a medium length cat.
 They can grow to be quite large and can range from 15-20 pounds.
 They only show full colour and size around 3 years of age.
+Ragdolls live up to 16 years old.

-Ragdolls are born all white and later develop into some of these colours : seal, chocolate, blue, lilac, red, cream and tortie.
-They have 3 colours patterns .
-The bluer the eyes the better however with some of the dilute colours (blues and creams) there can be a slight loss of colour.
-However the ragdoll is a blue-eyed pointed cat pointed means colour on the tail, ears, and some type of face mask.
+The pointed Ragdolls are born all white and later develop into some of these colours : seal, chocolate, blue, lilac, red, cream and tortie.
+They have 3 colours patterns . pointed means colour on the tail, ears, and some type of face mask.

 SEAL= whose colour ranges from ivory to pale beige.